Code-Institute-Submissions/milestone-project-135/README.md

 ## Credits

 ### Content
 The content for this website is fictional and written by myself.
-The hero image used on the website was taken from Unsplash and is referenced below.
+The hero image used on the website was taken from Free Images and is referenced below.
+The video for the 'Skills' section was taken from the Bee Netball section of the England Netball's website and is fully referenced below.

 I found the Code Institute Slack Community's Peer Code Review channel really useful to look through when considering the content for this project.

 ### Media
-* The stock image used for the hero image can be found at the following link: [Unsplash](https://unsplash.com/photos/2JOxWQoxGtU)
+* The stock image used for the hero image was taken by Craig Elliot and can be found at the following link: [Free Images](https://www.freeimages.com/photo/blue-sky-at-netball-court-1140567)

+* The video used in the Skills section of the website was taken from England Netball's [YouTube channel](https://www.youtube.com/watch?v=3tYHHySKIf0&feature=youtu.be)

 ## Acknowledgements
-Thanks to my mentor Seun Owonikoko for her useful suggestions and time.
+Thanks to my mentor Seun Owonikoko for her useful suggestions and time with this project.

 Thanks to the Code Institute Slack Community.

-Thanks also to my family for taking the time to look over the website and their feedback.
+Thanks also to my family and friends for taking the time to look over the website, test the features and for providing feedback.